 And of course, there are other studies that have found no benefit with magnesium supplements in athletes with low to normal levels of Magnesium.

 - Can Lower Blood Pressure, In People with High Blood Pressure – Studies show that people with high blood pressure taking magnesium can lower blood pressure.
-One study showed a considerable decrease in blood pressure in people that had high blood pressure and tool 450 mg per day of the supplement.
+One study showed a considerable decrease in blood pressure in people that had high blood pressure and a total of 450 mg per day of the supplement.

 - Helps Fight Type 2 Diabetes – One important study showed that people with type 2 diabetes that took high doses of magnesium every day observed significant improvements in blood sugar and A1c levels, in comparison to another group who did not take the supplement.
 Both groups had a Magnesium deficiency to start the study.